 Of course, anything new that happens during the appeal period, such as new medical information or an award of Social Security benefits, can improve your chances of getting your benefits.

 Many times the disability carrier will rely on confusing or unclear policy language to justify delaying and denying your benefits.
 It takes a skilled attorney to write a winning appeal.
-The whole purpose of the appeal is give the carrier pause and a last chance to pay your benefits.
+The whole purpose of the appeal is to give the carrier pause and the last chance to pay your benefits.

 Disability attorney Nancy L. Cavey is known in the disability insurance industry for her shock and awe appeals and her tenacious approach in the claims appeal process.

-Generally the policy will provide a time period in which the carrier must make a decision on the appeal but this varies from policy to policy.
-During the appeal period your carrier may ask that you undergo an IME or a FCE.
+Generally, the policy will provide a time period in which the carrier must make a decision on the appeal but this varies from policy to policy.
+During the appeal period, your carrier may ask that you undergo an IME or an FCE.

 The carrier can reverse the denial and pay your benefits or deny the appeal, at which time Ms. Cavey will recommend suing your carrier.

-It Is Time To Hire Nancy L. Cavey To Handle Your Private/ID Appeal
+It Is Time To Hire Nancy L. Cavey To Handle Your Private Individual Disability ID Appeal

-If you get a letter denying your claim, call Nancy L. Cavey for a free no-obligation consultation to learn how you can get your benefits.
+If you get a letter denying your claim, call Nancy L. Cavey for a free no-obligation consultation to learn how you can get your benefits at 727-894-3188 today.
 You may have a limited time period in which to file your appeal.
 Only a shock and awe appeal letter and package with the right medical and vocational evidence will get the attention of your carrier.